 Professor Qu’s words were the first that seemed to draw a steady line from the humble tea farmer to the final recipient of the tea.
 This ‘white tea’ he spoke of gives neither taste nor health benefits, but it was received with the same gratitude that a cup of first picking Lion’s Peak Dragonwell tea is received.
 Perhaps tea’s true benefits lie not in the leaf but in the very act of preparing the tea.

 The following weekend I went to the tea market to discuss the idea of tea as a social connection with nature and instrument of humility.
-One proprietor, Ms. Wang, had an interesting idea.
+One proprietor, Ms. Wang Huimin, had an interesting idea.
 “Tea should be served to students in kindergarten and primary school.
 Making the students sit together and watch tea being prepared in the traditional way would build community and foster patience.”
-This proposal might not have sat well with children’s aversion to bitter flavors, but I admired Ms. Wang’s devotion to tea ceremony as an act with significance in itself, an act with the ability to raise even children’s awareness to an abstract level.
+This proposal might not have sat well with children’s aversion to bitter flavors, but I admired Wang Huimin’s devotion to tea ceremony as an act with significance in itself, an act with the ability to raise even children’s awareness to an abstract level.

 Were this not the case, tea would have long ago lost its status as revered.
 There are connoisseurs of everything under the sun, but tea is still an act of ceremony.
 Tea is saturated with history, with the humility that is brought out by the ceremony, and with the grandeur of the mountains that it grows upon,